 Feline immunodeficiency virus (FIV) belongs to the family retroviridae.
 It is an infectious disease found in cats and is similar to the HIV virus found in humans.
 FIV weakens the immune system of the infected animal and makes it susceptible to infections and diseases that do not normally attack healthy cats.
 There is no cure for FIV.

-The condition is fatal in the long run but there is no reason why an infected cat cannot live for a reasonable long time by being treated aggressively for secondary infection.
+The condition is fatal in the long run but there is no reason why an infected cat cannot live for a reasonably long time by being treated aggressively for secondary infection.
 It is heartening to know that FIV in cats does not lead to AIDS as often as HIV does in humans.
 It should also be noted that apart from domestic cats, FIV can afflict pumas, cougars, lions, tigers–basically all species in the cat family.

 In the U.S, one to three percent of the domestic cats are afflicted by the condition.
 Common modes of transmission include from saliva to blood, which means bite wounds.
 A cat delivering kittens can pass on the virus to kittens; however, this mode of transmission is not observed very frequently.
 Similarly sexual transmission of the virus too is not considered a common cause.
 It is best that pet cats not be allowed to mingle with strays.